-13 Allergy Air Quality Issues in the Classroom
+13 Allergy and Asthma Issues in the School Classroom

 To find out how seriously a school takes its indoor air quality, you can even ask to see a log of the number of filter changes on the HVAC (Heating, Ventilation and Air Conditioning) system in the last six months.